There’s a line you don’t want to cross. It’s when you realise that the time needed to manage your life has overtaken living your life.

-Before the phone, it was easy.
-It was an effort to get out the camera, so it only came out for events.
-After the event, I’d plug into the laptop and download the files, delete the mess and label the remainder, process the better ones into something useful and maybe even pop them in a blog post.
+It was so easy before the phone, because it was an effort to get out the camera.
+As a result, it only came out for events.
+After the event, I’d plug into the laptop, download the files, delete the mess and label the remainder, process the better ones into something useful and maybe even pop them in a blog post.

 With the phone, it’s too easy to take photos of anything and everything.
 And too hard to find the time to store, sort and process.

 Which means it’s time to re-evaluate.
 Why am I doing this?

 Last time I re-evaluated, I created some storage folders: